polarity-dev/components-container/README.md

 The `components-container` design pattern is inspired from [PHP Slim's Dependecy Container](http://www.slimframework.com/docs/v3/concepts/di.html).
 You have a higher order container that handles multiple components and manage to grant communication between them.
-You can consider a `component` every configured SDK, client or abstraction that allow your project to use a service or to accomplish certain operations.
+You can consider a `component` every configured SDK, client or abstraction that allows your project to use a service or to accomplish certain operations.

 ### Usage